 Depression is one of the most common mental health disorders, but if it’s something you’re dealing with, you might feel as though you are all alone in your struggles.
 That’s because many people live with depression every day while appearing to be perfectly happy.
 Oftentimes, they are people who seem to have it all — the successful job, the happy family, but inside, they are wrestling with feelings of helplessness, sadness, and guilt.

 If this sounds familiar to you, you should know that you’re not alone — so many people struggle to maintain a happy facade all while suffering from depression that it has now become known as smiling depression.
 Fortunately, psychotherapy is extremely effective in helping to relieve or eliminate depressive symptoms.
-If you’re interested in learning more or are looking for depression treatment in Beverly Hills, we encourage you to contact Blair Wellness Group.
+Getting help is so important.
+If you’re interested in learning more or are looking for depression treatment in Los Angeles or Beverly Hills, we encourage you to contact Blair Wellness Group.

 A Closer Look at Smiling Depression

 Someone who has smiling depression often experiences many of the same symptoms as a person who has classic depression.
 They may feel profound sadness, hopelessness, and have a lack of interest in activities they once enjoyed.
 However, the difference between classic depression and smiling depression is that a person with smiling depression will experience all of these difficult feelings while still seeming to be happy to others.
 They may pursue a very active personal and professional life and can even appear to be downright cheerful and optimistic.